Soga-no-Tojiko/INDE_577-Data-Science-and-Machine-Learning-Hanxuan-Lin/1. Perceptron/README.md

 # Aim

-We would use a single layer perceptron model to predict the default condition of each loan borrower.
+We would use a single layer perceptron model to predict the type of wine based on pre-chosen two attributes.